How to Donate Breast Milk: Collecting Your Milk

 Congratulations!
 You have completed the screening process, returned the paperwork, and have been approved to donate milk!
+Collection is an important part of the process of learning how to donate breast milk.

 Pump and collect your milk